The Howley Foundation UA 05192016

 College & University Scholarships

 Limited funding for college scholarships, primarily for graduates of partner high schools.
-The foundation has committed up to $15 million over 14 years for college scholarships for up to 10 promising graduates from seven Philadelphia high schools annually, and expanded the Drexel University Howley College Scholars program with a $15 million gift.
+The foundation has committed up to $15 million to expand the Drexel University Howley College Scholars programme, providing full-ride scholarships for up to 10 promising graduates annually from seven Philadelphia high schools.

 Elementary Education Support

-Support for elementary schools serving economically disadvantaged students, preparing them for academic success through programs emphasizing academic excellence and character education.
+Support for elementary schools serving economically disadvantaged students, preparing them for academic success through programmes emphasising academic excellence and character education.

 Workforce Development

-Post-secondary workforce programs through strategic grants that include student scholarships and wraparound support services.
-Examples include the $13 million gift to Cleveland Clinic for the Howley ASPIRE Pathways program (expanding training for 380 students in respiratory therapy, surgical technology, and sterile processing through 2036).
+Post-secondary workforce programmes through strategic grants that include student scholarships and wraparound support services.
+Examples include the $13 million gift to Cleveland Clinic for the Howley ASPIRE Pathways programme (expanding training for 380 students in respiratory therapy, surgical technology, and sterile processing through 2036).

 Capital Grants

 Select capital support for developing and improving physical spaces at partner schools, typically for expanding proven, high-quality educational seats for disadvantaged students.
-Example: $750,000 grant to Trinity High School for career certification programs including the Howley Foundation Medical Certification Center.
+Example: $750,000 grant to Trinity High School for career certification programmes including the Howley Foundation Medical Certification Centre.

 Strategic/Transformational Grants